aonemd/ralavel/README.md

 ralavel
 ---

-A modern Ruby on Rails template
+A modern Ruby on Rails template for better frontend development

 ### Structure